JOP - Java Optimized Processor

 make japp

-The "Hello World" message should be printed in the command window and the LED on the board should blink.
+The "Hello World" message should be printed in the command window.

 For a different application change the Makefile targets or override the make variables at the command line.
-Following example builds and runs some benchmarks on JOP:
+The following example builds and runs some benchmarks on JOP:

 make japp -e P1=bench P2=jbe P3=DoAll